Angakkuq: Auxiliary spirits and personal names

-Angakkuit often had associations with entities that Canadian anthropologist and ethnographer Bernard Saladin d'Anglure referred to as "auxiliary spirits".
+Angakkuit often had associations with entities that Bernard Saladin d'Anglure, a Canadian anthropologist and ethnographer, referred to as "auxiliary spirits".
 These spirits could be the souls of the deceased or non-human entities, and each had an individual name, which could be used to invoke that spirit.
 When a birth was particularly dangerous, or an infant could not be quieted down, it was believed that a dead family member was trying to live again through the infant, and that the infant should be named for that person.
-In cases where the family was not able to determine the name of the deceased person, perhaps because the infant's condition was too grave to provide enough time, the angakkuq could name the infant for one of their auxiliary spirits, providing the child with life-saving vigor.
-Saladin d'Anglure reported that such children would be more likely to become shamans, connected by name to that auxiliary spirit.
+In cases where the family was not able to determine the name of the deceased person, perhaps because the infant's condition was too grave to provide enough time, the angakkuq could name the infant for one of their auxiliary spirits, providing the child with life-saving vigour.
+Saladin d'Anglure reported that such children would be more likely to become angakkuit, connected by name to that auxiliary spirit.
 Sometimes the name given would be that of a non-human spirit; the individual might then identify with that spirit later in life.

-Name and identity could be more fluid in adulthood, and at times of crisis a shaman might ritually rename a person; going forward, their old name would be considered an auxiliary spirit.
+Name and identity could be more fluid in adulthood, and at times of crisis an angakkuq might ritually rename a person; going forward, their old name would be considered an auxiliary spirit.
 This sometimes served as an initiation into shamanism for the renamed person.
 Saladin d'Anglure describes one such situation: a man called Nanuq ("polar bear") had been named for an older cousin.
 When the cousin died, the younger man was distraught and felt that he, too, had suffered a death.
-A shaman brought a new name for him from the dream world, which he adopted.
+An angakkuq brought a new name for him from the dream world, which he adopted.
 Going forward, he was called Qimuksiraaq, and his old name and identity, Nanuq, was considered to be an auxiliary spirit associated with polar bears.
 Following this, Qimuksiraaq took on the identity of an angakkuq.

 Finally, an angakkuq might pass on their own personal name to their descendants, either before or after their death.
-In posthumous cases, the shaman might appear in a dream and direct the family personally, or the family might decide to honor the angakkuq of their own accord to maintain their link to the family.
-A person who was named for a shaman might inherit some of their spiritual powers, but was not necessarily bound to become a shaman themselves.
+In posthumous cases, the angakkuq might appear in a dream and direct the family personally, or the family might decide to honour the angakkuq of their own accord to maintain their link to the family.
+A person who was named for a shaman might inherit some of their spiritual powers, but was not necessarily bound to become an angakkuq themselves.